RobinMeow/hyribyn/README.md

 you need to try to build it in docker, to get the required deps, you can just look into the `CMakeLists.txt` to see execat minimum dependencies and optional depencencies.

+## xdg-desktop-portal

+hyprland-session.target
+xdg-desktop-portal requires a graphical session target or it refuses to start.
+`systemctl --user edit --full --force hyprland-session.target` to create the config file

+> this has been done already. and is put into this repo as file. just keeping this to know how to re-generate it.

+## Tasks

+I dont use tickets.
+Im much more productive, but just writing it into the readme to keep track of stuff.

+- utils.sh
+- run_on_distro and os-detect
+- source-manager